gaehlerm/SoftwareEngineering/README.md

 The JavaScript Object Notation (json) file format is clearly the best file format for everyday purposes.
 It is very simple to use.
 It can save any data structure you want and is extremely wide spread and thus supported.
 There are libraries to automate the parsing of json files for all major programming languages.
 The output data structure is a mixture of nested maps and arrays.
 It won’t get any easier to read a file into data.

 Once you use json on a more serious project, you might want to use a schema to check the files for correctness.
-You may use different schemas for different versions of your interface.
-And before I let you write schemas by hand, there are tools around to do it.
+You may use different schema for different versions of your interface.
+And before I let you write schema by hand, there are tools around to do it.
 You only have to make sure your json file contains all possible fields in order to get a complete schema.

-Thanks to schemas, json is also a meta language.
+Thanks to schema, json is also a meta language.
 It is possible to define a general pattern of how the json file should look like.
 This defines a standard which enables easy file exchange between different projects.

 The following code creates a json file:
 ```py